RamandeepChamba/student-teacher-booking/README.md

   - appointment will be passed
   - approve / reject
     - will change appointment status (mutation -> on success -> hide detailed & refresh)
-- Find out a way to vertically center the login / register form.
-  - what is the problem?
-    - it is centered when on desk view but lower than tab land because of body changing from flex to block (so i can make form full width), it loses align-items.
-  - possible solution
-    - if body doesn't have display flex?
-    - container element instead of body should have display flex?
 - USE CALENDAR FOR BOOKING AND DISPLAYING APPOINTMENTS 🔼
 - Form and it's elements: Input, Label, Form row / group ✅
 - Modal window ✅